 With careful planning and important advice from a Renfe customer service representative at the local A Coruña train station, the three of us hopped on a train bound for Vigo at 8:00am in the morning and arrived with just enough time to walk from the main train station to the Port of Vigo to catch our 10:45am ferry boat to the Islands.
 Had we left any later, we would have missed our ferry and ruined our carefully planned day.
 Thankfully we did not and ended up having a great day thanks to preparations we made the day before.

-We came armed with snacks, lunches, drinks and sunscreen -some a little more than others, haha- and were ready to enjoy a day spending time on the beach, trying out the infamous icy turquoise waters and outsmarting the Galician seagulls who we knew would be after our sandwiches the moment we set foot on those white sandy beaches.
+We came armed with snacks, lunches, drinks, and a high SPF sunscreen -some a little more than others, haha- and were ready to enjoy a day spending time on the beach, trying out the infamous icy turquoise waters and outsmarting the Galician seagulls who we knew would be after our sandwiches the moment we set foot on those white sandy beaches.
 Have you been dreaming about visiting these islands yourself but don’t know how to get there?
 Follow my tips below for a fantastic day at “one of the best beaches in the world,” according to the Guardian.

 1. Decide what day and what time you want to go